content prepared by Rev. Kathryn M. Schreiber

 Sermon “First Thanksgiving Revisited”

 (Delivered in 2017, this message is being re-published in 2020 to acknowledge the 400th Anniversary of The Mayflower landing on the shores of the Wampanoag nation on 11/11/1620.
 NCNC UCC members are encouraged to read the additional document: “Resolution: Making Amends” which passed at our 2020 Annual Gathering in October this year.
-A unique message, related, will post on YouTube channel “Kathryn Schreiber” 11/13/2020.
-The sermon was written and delivered on non-ceded Karkin-Ohlone Territory and this post was created on non-ceded Lisjan-Ohlone Territory.
+The sermon below was written and delivered on non-ceded Karkin-Ohlone Territory and this post was created on non-ceded Lisjan-Ohlone Territory.
 A unique, related video sermon will post on YouTube channel “Kathryn Schreiber” on 11/13/2020.)

 Indians and Pilgrims